 Templates can speed up initial deployment, and integrations ensure proper connectivity with other systems used for operational work.

-ProcessMaker Rating
+ProcessMaker Pros

 Reviewers appreciate the visual process designer, noting that the drag-and-drop interface makes it easier to model workflows without heavy coding.